WeirauchLab/RELI/README.md

 which will download and validate the sample datasets automatically, then invoke `example/example_run.sh` to invoke RELI on the sample data.

+**This test analysis requires around 10 GB of RAM** to finish successfully; 16 GB is recommended.

 ### Toolchain or libraries in non-standard locations